linroger/FinanceCompendium/V. Equities and Alternatives/Equities/An Introduction to Equity Markets.md

 million shares, priced at US \$38 per share, giving the company an overall valuation of US\$ 104bn and realising significant gains for the initial founders and investors.

 The share performance following the IPO was initially disappointing and investors in the IPO would have suffered a loss, albeit a "paper" one.
-But those investors who held on to the shares for five years would have experienced gains in excess of  $350\%$ .
+But those investors who held on to the shares for five years would have experienced gains in excess of $350\%$.
 Note, had the number of shares in issue remained static, aside from personal gains by managers and founders, Facebook, as a company, would not have benefited.
 However, Facebook has issued shares since the IPO at an ever higher share price, which has benefited the company tremendously.

 Facebook is a classic example of a small, young company seeking both capital to expand and also a return on investment for both founders and investors.
 An UK example is the supermarket chain Morrisons, which started as a market stall in Bradford in 1899 and held an IPO in 1967, and now has about 500 UK supermarkets.
 IPOs can also be made by large privately owned companies.
 For example, in 1999 the previously privately owned company Goldman Sachs held an IPO, selling $12.6\%$ of the company to the public at US \$53 per share.
-Of the remainder, \(48.3\%$  of the company was held by 221 former partners, each holding approximately US\)63m.
+Of the remainder, $48.3\%$ of the company was held by 221 former partners, each holding approximately US$63m.

 In an IPO the money paid by investors for the newly issued shares goes directly to the company, in what we will refer to as the primary market.
 Subsequent trading takes place in the secondary market, and any gains or losses are therefore independent of the issuing company and simply pass between investors.

 Following an IPO, the company's founders and initial investors will see the size of their shareholdings fall as more shares are issued.
 However, if the capital is used wisely, the shareholders will see a rise in the absolute value of their shares.
 In the case of Goldman Sachs, the share price had risen to around US \$230 per share at the start of 2017 from US\$ 53 in 1999.

-# 1.7 Stock market indices
+## 1.7 Stock market indices

 A stock market index is a method of measuring a stock market as a whole.
 Stock market indices are classified in four key ways:

 1. Global stock market indices gauge the performance of the world's equity markets.
 For example, the Financial Times All-World Index measures the performance of large and mid-cap stocks from 47 countries.
 2. Regional stock market indices measure the performance of regional equity markets.
 For example, the Euro Stoxx 50 consists of the 50 largest, and most liquid, stocks in the Eurozone (i.e. countries having the euro as their currency).
 3. National stock market indices represent the performance of the entire domestic stock market of a country.
-This is particularly useful since most economic indicators, such as

-Gross Domestic Product, are published on a quarterly basis, whereas stock index prices are available on a second-by-second basis and therefore provide an immediate barometer of economic activity.
+This is particularly useful since most economic indicators, such as Gross Domestic Product, are published on a quarterly basis, whereas stock index prices are available on a second-by-second basis and therefore provide an immediate barometer of economic activity.
 Each country has its own important stock market index.
 In the UK, the leading stock market index is the FTSE100, which includes the 100 largest UK companies.
 In addition, it represents approximately $80\%$ of the capitalisation of the entire UK stock market.

 4. Focused indices track specific sectors of the economy or specific types of shares.
 For example, the S&P Global Luxury index represents the performance of 80 stocks engaged in "luxury" activities.
 Notable inclusions are LVMH-Moet Vuitton, Tesla and Daimler.

-# Activity 1.2
+**Activity 1.2**

 Search online for the following term: "FTSE250 chart".
 Note the value of the index on 23 June 2016 and 24 June 2016.

-# 1.8 Stock market linkages
+## 1.8 Stock market linkages

 As noted above, a stock market index can be considered a barometer of economic activity.
 In addition, as world economies are exposed to many of the same systematic issues, they have a tendency to move together.
 Consider the following scatter diagram: